The Difference Between Jail and Prison and How to Stay Out of Both

 There are a few key differences between jail and prison:

-- Jails are usually local facilities while prisons are typically operated by the state.
+• Jails are usually local facilities while prisons are typically operated by the state or federal government.

-- Jails are typically used to hold people who have been charged with a crime but have not yet been convicted, while prisons are for people who have already been convicted of a crime.
+• Jails are typically used to hold people who have been charged with a crime but have not yet been convicted, and those serving shorter sentences of one year or less.
+Prisons, meanwhile, are for people who have already been convicted of a crime and are serving longer sentences.

-- Prisons usually offer more services and programs than jails, such as educational opportunities and job training.
+• Prisons usually offer more services and programs than jails, such as educational opportunities and job training.
+This aligns with the longer-term nature of incarceration in prison vs jail.

 If you are being charged with a crime, contact Bail Hotline Bail Bonds today to learn about your options.